allensandiego/allensandiego.github.io/peek/privacy.md

 ### Aggregated Statistics

-[COMPANY] may collect statistics about the behavior of visitors to the Service.
-For instance, [COMPANY] may monitor the most popular parts of the [URL].
-[COMPANY] may display this information publicly or provide it to others.
-However, [COMPANY] does not disclose personally-identifying information other than as described below.
+Peek may collect statistics about the behavior of visitors to the Service.
+For instance, Peek may monitor the most popular parts of the application.
+Peek may display this information publicly or provide it to others.
+However, Peek does not disclose personally-identifying information other than as described below.

 ### Protection of Certain Personally-Identifying Information

 Peek discloses potentially personally-identifying and personally-identifying information only to those of its employees, contractors and affiliated organizations that (i) need to know that information in order to process it on Peek's behalf or to provide services available at Peek's application, and (ii) that have agreed not to disclose it to others.
 Some of those employees, contractors and affiliated organizations may be located outside of your home country; by using the Service, you consent to the transfer of such information to them.
 Peek will not rent or sell potentially personally-identifying and personally-identifying information to anyone.
 Other than to its employees, contractors and affiliated organizations, as described above, Peek discloses potentially personally-identifying and personally-identifying information only when required to do so by law, or when Peek believes in good faith that disclosure is reasonably necessary to protect the property or rights of Peek, third parties or the public at large.
 If you are a registered user of the Service and have supplied your email address, Peek may occasionally send you an email to tell you about new features, solicit your feedback, or just keep you up to date with what's going on with Peek and our products.
 We primarily use our website and blog to communicate this type of information, so we expect to keep this type of email to a minimum.
 If you send us a request (for example via a support email or via one of our feedback mechanisms), we reserve the right to publish it in order to help us clarify or respond to your request or to help us support other users.
-[COMPANY] takes all measures reasonably necessary to protect against the unauthorized access, use, alteration or destruction of potentially personally-identifying and personally-identifying information.
+Peek takes all measures reasonably necessary to protect against the unauthorized access, use, alteration or destruction of potentially personally-identifying and personally-identifying information.

 ### Data Storage
 Peek uses your device storage to store your data.